Email marketing

 • New Year’s Day (Jan.
 1st) It’s a good time to start different challenges, create bucket lists to track new useful habits, and build your marketing campaigns around New Year resolutions.
 Don’t forget to use some winter-themed email templates!

-Don’t know which emails to send on the New Year’s Day?
+Don’t know which emails to send on New Year’s Day?
 Doubting if it’s even important because Christmas outshines New Year in every way?
 Drop everything and read our guide with New Year email ideas and inspiration examples.

 • International Mind-Body-Wellness Day (Jan.
 3rd) This holiday reinforces the concept of self-care and highlights the importance of mental well-being.
 Use emails to send your customers wellness tips, checklists to track their mental health, and a selection of your products to improve their overall well-being and become the best version of themselves.